2018 Large Wood Technical Field School

 Rustic and charming accommodations are available at beautiful Jug Handle Creek Farm on a first-come, first-served basis.
 A shared room for 3 people is available for $122 per person for October 29-31.
 Contact email@example.com for more details and to make a reservation.

-Another option for lodging, the North Cliff Hotel in Fort Bragg is a few miles from Jug Handle and will most likely honor per diem rates for state employees.
+Another option for lodging, the Beachcomber Motel in Fort Bragg, is a few miles from Jug Handle and will most likely honor per diem rates for state employees.